In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Turmeric pork and cabbage salad with Vietnamese nuoc cham dressing

-Every good dish boasts five basic tastes—and this meal has them all.
-You’ve got sweetness from the fruit; salt from the fish sauce; sour from our nuoc cham blend; bitter from the crunchy cabbage; and umami from the pork, turmeric, and sesame seeds.
+This colorful salad brings together the five basic tastes.
+You’ve got sweetness from the fruit; salt from the fish sauce; sour from our nuoc cham blend; bitter from the crunchy cabbage; and umami from the pork.

 In your bag